 - Bile acid medication

-Many studies have elucidated the fact that disruption in the relative proportions of microbial populations may affect the above mechanisms and ultimately contribute to weight gain and directly influence insulin resistance, which can lead to the development of diabetes.5
+Many studies elucidate that disruption in the relative proportions of these microbial populations may affect the above mechanisms and ultimately contribute to weight gain and directly influence insulin resistance, which can lead to the development of diabetes.5

 Microbiome balance can be changed by any number of factors as the microbes co-develop with their human “host.”
 This balance can be strongly influenced by: